.jpg)

 Insurance premiums

-- Deductible: Health insurance up to €500/year per person; professional liability insurance; other business‑related insurance when directly linked to your activity.
+- Deductible: Health insurance up to €500/year per person (up to 25/yo); professional liability insurance; other business‑related insurance when directly linked to your activity.

 - Not deductible: Life insurance as a business expense.